OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/30 January 2010.md

 ## Cosmic Structure & Densities

-- Earth's position relative to the sun affects perception of the sun's companion.
 - Gravitational factors in the outer solar system influence approach time.
 - There are unknown bodies in space affecting gravitational dynamics.
 - Anomalies in solar system orbits are due to unknown factors, including **dark matter**.